Skip to main content

 • Table names (of all the tables that you would like to provide us data of)

-Method 2: Push to Google Cloud Storage Bucket
+Option 2: Push to Google Cloud Storage Bucket

 When the data size is very large we recommend that you push data to a cloud storage bucket.
 We will then copy this data from your GCS bucket to one set up by Aampe for ingestion to our system.
 If you prefer, you can directly push to a bucket created by Aampe.